Pebhashi-Tharushika/national-e-clinic-portal/README.md

 # National E-Clinic Portal

 ### Overview
-The **National E-Clinic Portal** is a web-based healthcare application designed to improve medical accessibility and streamline patient care.
-The healthcare sector has long struggled with issues such as overcrowded hospitals, limited access to medical services and inefficient healthcare delivery systems.
-This platform addresses these challenges.
+The **National E-Clinic Portal** is a web-based healthcare application designed to improve medical accessibility and streamline patient care across the nation.
+The healthcare sector often struggles with persistent issues such as overcrowded hospitals, limited access to medical services, and inefficient care delivery.
+This platform offers a secure, intuitive and centralized digital solution featuring end-to-end care coordination to tackle these challenges.
+Ultimately, this delivers a more convenient and reliable way for all citizens to access essential healthcare services.

 ### Features
 - **Online Appointment Booking** – Schedule doctor consultations seamlessly.